Tree & Plant Fertilizer Services | Arbor Masters

 After planting trees and shrubs, they often need the extra nutrients from lawn fertilization programs, as there are usually not enough nutrients in the soil to produce the growth needed to withstand environmental stresses.

 There is no one-size-fits-all plan for tree and plant fertilization.
-Our Certified Arborists base fertilizing programs on the type and overall health of plants and trees, the time of year, the existing nutrient ratio, and soil composition.
+Our Certified Arborists base fertilizing programs on the type and overall health of plants and trees, the time of year, the existing nutrient ratio and soil composition.

-Like Vitamins, For Plants
+Like Vitamins, For Trees

 In many ways, performing tree and plant fertilization is similar to people taking vitamins.
-As a part of our regular Tree Fertilization service, we supplement nutrients that help them breakdown essential elements quicker, and thus heal and grow faster while becoming healthy and vibrant.
+As a part of our regular Tree Fertilization service, we supplement nutrients that help them break down essential elements quicker, and thus heal and grow faster while becoming healthy and vibrant.

 Better Foliage, Better Help